 “Be prepared to dig down, get personal, and have your mind-blown in the most thought-provoking way!” - 2015 Fellow

-The actual cost of this program is approximately $3,500 per participant.
-However, we are leveraging organizational funds to offer the Chesapeake Regional Network Fellowship with a participation fee of $2,000.
+The actual cost of this program is approximately $3,500 per participant, including all expenses of in-person and virtual retreats.
+However, we are deeply aware that individual circumstances vary widely, and our goal is that cost not be a barrier to participation for anyone.
+Our team works to leverage organizational funds to accommodate a range of financial circumstances.
 Need-based scholarships and scholarships that prioritize BIPOC applicants are available and can be applied for in your application.
 Fellows may choose to pay their tuition in full at the time of being selected or through a payment schedule.
 To learn more about creative payment options click here.

 This program includes: